 The state of Wisconsin provides state and local veterans benefits including education, employment, healthcare, tax breaks/exemptions, recreation and much more below.
-With nearly 400,000 veterans the FORWARD state provides many benefits for over 400,000 veterans who live in Wisconsin.
+The Forward state provides many benefits for over 400,000 veterans who live in Wisconsin.

 Wisconsin Veteran Education Benefits